Pages in Community Infrastructure Levy information

 Since the commencement of charging, all relevant developments receiving planning permission are liable for CIL, including applications registered prior to the adoption of CIL and those granted at appeal even where the appeal was lodged prior to the adoption of CIL.

 Planning obligations (known as "s106 agreements") will continue to operate alongside CIL but will be scaled back to site specific matters.
-The Developer Contributions SPD was formally adopted on 21st April 2016.
+The document Developer Contributions SPD was formally adopted on 21st April 2016.